xapian/xapian-docsprint/howtos/range_queries.rst

 a suffix or prefix, so it's convenient to skip that parameter.

-This is implemented in :xapian-code-example:`^`, which also modifies the output to show the measurements and date made fields as well as the title.
+This is implemented in :xapian-basename-code-example:`^`, which also modifies the output to show the measurements and date made fields as well as the title.